 Reduce the oven temperature to 400 F.

-Bake the cornbread until it is golden brown — about 25 minutes.
-A toothpick inserted into the center will come out clean.
+Bake the cornbread until it's golden brown and a toothpick inserted into the center comes out clean, about 25 minutes.

 Cool the cornbread on a wire rack for 5 minutes.